50 Latest Water IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The chart below show the percentage of water used for different purposes in six areas of the world.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
-Percentage of water used for different purposes in six areas of the world
+The diagrams below show the water supply system in Australia present and in future.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 In many countries plastic bags are the main source of rubbish, causing pollution on land and in the water, so many people think they should be banned.
 To what extent do you agree or disagree?